 Enter your email address below & receive our huge info pack including this in-depth INTJ description, our e-book "Deconstructing Humanity", access to our community with 3763 members, and more.

 What The Four Letters Mean

-Introverted (I): In its most simplest form, being introverted means that the individual does not require much external stimulation.
+Introverted (I): In its most simple form, being introverted means that the individual does not require much external stimulation.
 In fact, too much external situations leads to a case of burn out.
-Hence why many introverts need to take a break after extensive socialization.
+Hence, why many introverts need to take a break after extensive socialization.
 The introvert’s preference for less external stimulation can influence many aspects of their lives such as their hobbies, political affiliations and even their eating habits.

 Intuitive (N): Individuals bestowed with the intuition trait think in terms of ideas and possibilities.
 They are curious minded and question the world around them.
 Their minds are constantly trying to make connections between concepts.
 Although they can make external observations, their main energy is directed inwards.

-Thinking (T): People with the thinking trait seek logical and rational arguments, and rely on their mastery of these concepts, as opposed to their emotions when making a decision.
+Thinking (T): People with the thinking trait seek logical and rational arguments, and rely on their mastery of these concepts, as opposed to their emotions, when making a decision.
 Those with the thinking trait try their utmost to guard their emotions and to not let them affect their external world.

 Judging (J): Those with the judging trait need to set out a clear vision before doing a task.
 Such individuals prefer to keep a mental, or even physical, checklist to tick off as opposed to going with the flow and doing things that they feel like doing in the heat of the moment.
 People with the judging trait have a strong work ethic and take their responsibilities very seriously.

 Assertive Vs. Turbulent